 Councilmember Cedillo’s advocacy on behalf of underserved communities is legendary.
-His causes have ranged from becoming a formidable counterweight to Proposition 187 and Pete Wilson’s inhumane crusade against undocumented families, to his unwavering support for Filipino American World War II veterans, the uninsured, low-income and working families, the homeless, and most recently, AB 540 “dream” students.
+His causes have ranged from becoming a formidable counterweight to the inhumane crusade against undocumented families, to his unwavering support for Filipino American World War II veterans, the uninsured, low-income, and working families, the homeless, and AB 540 “dream” students.
 He has worked diligently to mainstream all of their agendas, one community at a time.

 As Chair of the Housing Committee, Councilmember Cedillo continues to advocate for equity while expanding tenant rights.
 He was the first to declare a ‘Housing Crisis’ in Los Angeles, citing decades of neglecting to build the housing necessary to meet demand.
 He is committed to building 100,000 units of housing over the next ten years, promoting smart growth to help revitalize our neighborhoods and create jobs, while stabilizing neighborhoods with the creation and protection of affordable housing.

 Cedillo exceeded the City Council’s pledge to build 222 units of permanent supportive housing and has built 902 units—680 over the goal, in addition to the 810 existing permanent supportive housing units, being second highest among 13 other districts in this effort.